JustM3Sunny/build/README.md

 These instructions will guide you through deploying this project to GitHub Pages.

-1.  **Create a GitHub repository:** If you haven't already, create a new repository on GitHub for your project.
+1.  **Create a GitHub repository:** If you haven't already, create a new repository on GitHub for your project, named `yoga_website`.
 2.  **Push your code:** Push your local repository to the newly created GitHub repository.

    ```bash